zebrunner/legacy-documentation/docs/guide/integrations.md

  * Save changes

 ### Notification Service
-It is possible to send test result reports via email, Slack or Microsoft Team.
+In additions to default email notification it is possible to send test result reports via Slack and/or Microsoft Team.
 For this, configure an integration with Slack or Microsoft Team:
    * Webhook URL is required to configure an integration with Slack.
 You can ask for assistance from your Slack administrator or generate a Webhook URL by yourself.
    * Webhook is required to configure an integration with Microsoft Teams.
 You can ask for assistance from your Microsoft Team administrator or generate a Webhook by yourself.